jomjol/AI-on-the-edge-device/README.md

 ### Flashing the SD Card
 The SD card can be setup automatically after the firmware got installed.
 See the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#remote-setup-using-the-built-in-access-point) for details.
 For this to work, the SD card must be FAT formated (which is the default on a new SD card).
-Alternatively the SD card still can be setup manually, see the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#3-sd-card) for details!
+Alternatively, the SD card still can be set up manually, see the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#3-sd-card) for details!

 ## Casing
 Various 3D-printable housing can be found here: